rami-elmostafa/swe3643-fall2024-project/README.md

    - `cd swe3643-fall2024-project`

+     *Tip: To go return to previous directory in windows command line, use `cd ../`*

 3. To run the Unit Tests for the Calculator Application, ensure you are in the Calculator Unit Tests directory by entering the following in the command line or terminal (making sure you are in root directory of `swe3643-fall2024-project`)

    - `cd src\Calculator\CalculatorLogicUnitTests`